Terms & Conditions

 • Tipping

-Boat and dive crew tips are not mandatory but most welcome.
-Remember dive guides and crew are 24 hours on board for their guests, working hard.
-(We recommend a tip of min. €10-€15 per diver per day for crew and dive guides.)
+Tips for the boat and dive crew are not compulsory, but very welcome and even expected in Egypt.
+Remember that dive guides and crew are on board 24 hours a day for their guests and work hard.
+(We recommend a tip of 70€-90€ per diver per week for the crew incl. guides.

 • Food & Drink: